Table of Contents

 Using a component to filter also has the advantage that outlines can simply be enabled or disabled by enabling and disabling the Outline3D component on a GameObject which makes this system very easy to use espescially for per-object selection outlines.

-• Provides access to its Mesh or Skinned Mesh Renderers
+• Provides references to the 🔳Outline3D object's Mesh or Skinned Mesh Renderers

-Read more about the πŸ”³Outline3D component on the component pages:
+Read more about the 🔳Outline3D component on the component pages:

 Description: Handles all rendering and compositing work.